 Temporary alimony is awarded for a shorter period of five years or less, in many cases.

 It's given to the recipient spouse to support themselves after a divorce as they find ways to be financially independent.
-Usually, the court grants temporary alimony according to the receiving partner’s potential earning level and education and will most likely be awarded when the court feels the spouse needs additional support to establish their lives after divorce.
-The recipient lifestyle during the marriage determines the amount.
+Usually, the court grants temporary alimony according to the receiving partner’s potential earning level and education and will most likely be awarded when the court feels the spouse needs additional support to establish their life after divorce.
+The recipient's lifestyle during the marriage determines the amount.

 Rehabilitative spousal support caters towards obtaining training or career education to enable the recipient to start earning an income.
 It covers living and education expenses for three years or less.

 Alimony statutes are present in all American states but each state differs in requirements and types of spouse maintenance.
 This means, regardless of your current state, you can ask for alimony as long as you meet your particular state's criteria.